engie-group/shaystack/docs/index.md

 ```

 Haystackapi is a set of API to implement [Haystack project specification](https://project-haystack.org/).
 It's
-compatible with Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.
+compatible with moderne Python, Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.

 ## About Haystack, and who is it for